nosiba28/news-dragon/README.md

    > 4. then require, and use the cors in the index.js

    * NOTE: if we want to push the server file into the git then we have to create a file .gitignore then write (node_modules)

+* --------------------------------------------------------------
+*      AUTHENTICATION
+* -----------------------------------------------------------------
+  > 1. Create provider>AuthProvider
+  > 2. For using AuthProvider we have to Create Context.
+As we use it from different files for different angles so we need to export it.
+  > 3.  <AuthContext.Provider value={authInfo}>
+            {children}
+    </AuthContext.Provider> and take a children as an argument.
+  > 4. Then go to the main.jsx and set RouterProvider into the AuthProvider
+  > 5. go to AuthProvider and import>> import { getAuth } from "firebase/auth";
+  > 6. create a auth>> const auth = getAuth(app); to use this from anywhere
+  > 7. Now we can use this from anywhere such as: const {user} = useContext(AuthContext);